 We found that irrespective of whether the dispute between Mr H and Mr L was about the company accounts, the bank acted appropriately by placing the hold on the company’s accounts.
 The bank’s terms and conditions specified it could suspend an account’s operation.
 The Code of Banking Practice also states that banks can suspend account operations if it is notified by any party of a dispute over either funds ownership or account operation.

 Diary notes showed that at the time he requested the hold, Mr H told the bank that he and Mr L were in dispute.
 We also established that confirmation that the matter was resolved was not forthcoming.

 We agreed the bank ought to have advised Mr H of the required process to remove a hold when he requested it.
 However, once the bank was on notice, it was appropriate for it to place the hold to protect those with an interest in the account, irrespective of whether Mr H was happy with the hold removal requirements.

 We established that the bank had failed to tell Mr L the account had been frozen and this caused further difficulty between the pair.
 The bank offered Mr H $1,000 for this and the fact it hadn’t explained hold removal requirements.
-Mr H accepted the offer and the complaint was resolved.
+Mr H did not accept the bank’s offer and we closed our file.